gogovan/flutter-force-permission/README.md

   permission_handler: ^10.2.0
 ```
 2. This package depends on [permission_handler](https://pub.dev/packages/permission_handler).
 Perform setup according to that package.
+3. If any features is required, it is highly recommended to also set the `<uses-feature>` tag in AndroidManifest.xml.
+Refer to [relevant Android Developers page](https://developer.android.com/guide/topics/manifest/uses-feature-element) for details.

 ## Usage
 1. Create an instance of FlutterForcePermission, providing configuration.